Br1sbane/test02/content/blog/Blockchain_in_a_nutshell.md

 If somebody tries to falsify the data, other particpants will notice it quickly and will dismiss the manipulated version of the data.
 This makes a blockchain **immutable**.

-Participants in the network can view the data only if they have a special decryption key granted by the data owner.
-This makes a blockchain **highly secure**.
+Indivicuals own their data, not corporations.
+Participants in the network can view data only if they have a special decryption key granted by the data owner.
+This makes a blockchain **highly secure**. **Data privacy** is ensured.

 There are no entry barriers and everybody can participate without any approvals required.
 This makes a blockchain **truly inclusive**.

 Participants define in advance what good behaviour looks like and code it into the blockcchain (**consensus algortithm**).
 Participants with special equipment (**miners**) monitor the bahaviour on the blockcahin, incentivize behaviour according to the rules and sanction behaviour not following the rules.

-In a nutshell, blockchain is a solution addressing several problems at once.
+In a nutshell, blockchain is a solution addressing several pain points of our private and professional lives.